wereHamster/haskell-css-syntax/README.md

 ### Tokenizer

-The tokenizer uses fast hand-written parser (20-50MB/s on average CSS files) to convert the input to a list of tokens.
+The tokenizer uses fast low-level parser (20-50MB/s on average CSS files) to convert the input to a list of tokens.
 This process removes all comments and collapses consecutive whitespace into a single space character (U+0020).
 There may be other occasions where the tokenizer